ishswar/katacoda-scenarios/k3s-octant-setup/step3.md

 ## Open Octant dashboard

-If you use above command to start Octant dashboard than - dashboard is now available at port 8080 You can open that using below steps :
+If you use above command to start Octant dashboard than - dashboard is now available at port 8080 You can open dashboard using below steps :

 ![How to open dashboard](./assets/openOctant.gif)